India's July soybean futures rise on low sowing expectations

-NEW DELHI, June 19 India's July soybean futures rose on Monday due to expectations of low sowing in the new season, as farmers move away from soybean due to falling prices.
+NEW DELHI, June 19 (Reuters) - India's July soybean futures rose on Monday due to expectations of low sowing in the new season, as farmers move away from soybean due to falling prices.

 July soybean futures closed 1.3 percent higher at 2,835 rupees ($43.99) on the National Commodities and Derivatives Exchange.